Honolulu, HI

 -

-Equity and Access: Open to the public and used by both advantaged and underserved populations, the park supports equitable access to green space in an urban setting.
+Equity and Access: Open to the public, the park supports equitable access to green space in an urban setting.

 -

-Community Engagement: Public art, educational signage, and flexible gathering spaces invite interaction, cultural appreciation, and sustainability learning.
+Community Engagement: Public art, wayfinding signage, and flexible gathering spaces invite interaction, cultural appreciation, and sustainability implemented.

 -

-Health and Wellness: Multi-use walking paths, open lawns, and shaded seating promote physical activity, mental restoration, and social connection.
+Health and Wellness: Multi-use walking/recreational paths, open lawns, and shaded seating promote physical activity, mental restoration, and social connection.

 -